How Can I Estimate What My Property Is Worth?

 Comparative market analysis (CMA)

-When an agent uses different comps (short for comparables) they are comparing your home with recently sold homes in the neighborhood that have similar qualities.
-Our new story shows illustrated steps of how many websites will compare different properties.
+When an agent uses different comps (short for comparables), they compare your home with recently sold homes in the neighborhood that have similar qualities.
+Our new story illustrates the steps of how different websites will compare different properties.

 Professional appraisal

-Professional appraisers, who are state licensed, typically conduct an appraisal by walking through a home which can sometimes take up to two hours depending on its size.
-Appraisers will measure the house and take photos to document their findings for the appraisal that is ultimately certified.
+Professional appraisers, who are state-licensed, typically conduct an appraisal by walking through a home, which can sometimes take up to two hours, depending on its size.
+Appraisers measure the house and take photos to document their findings for the appraisal that is ultimately certified.

 In their analysis, appraisers will perform a visual property evaluation, consider flood zones, and compare features of similar houses.
 However, they differ from a home inspector and do not tend to go underneath the house or climb ladders to examine the roof, although they will visually consider shingle condition and other factors that can impact value.